RedwanParvez100/e-commerce/frontend/README.md

+# EverNest : A place where everything you need is always available, like a trusted nest.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.